5.2 Glossary of Terms

 Equipment is tangible, nonexpendable personal property having a useful life of more than 1 year and an acquisition cost of $5,000 or more per unit.
 A recipient/subrecipient may use its own definition of equipment provided that such definition would at least include all equipment defined above.

-Federal grantee means the component of a State, local, or federally recognized Indian tribal government, educational institution, hospital, or a for-profit or nonprofit organization which is responsible for the performance or administration of all or some part of a Federal award.
-See Title 2 CFR Part 225, Attachment A and Title 2 CFR Part 215, Attachment A.
+Federal grantee means a non-Federal entity that receives a Federal award directly from a Federal awarding agency to carry out an activity under a Federal program.
+The term recipient does not include subrecipients.
+See also 2 C.F.R. § 200.69 (Non-Federal entity).
+Typically, this is the component of a State, local, or Federally recognized Indian tribal government, educational institution, hospital, or a for-profit or nonprofit organization which is responsible for the performance or administration of all or some part of a Federal award.

 Fixed Rate with Carry Forward Provision is similar to a predetermined rate in that a permanent rate is established for a specific future period (usually one fiscal year) based on an estimate of the costs for that period.
 However, fixed rates also require an adjustment to actual costs once actual costs have been determined.
 The difference between the estimated costs used to establish the fixed rate and the actual costs of the fiscal year covered by the rate is "carry forward" as an adjustment to the next rate negotiation.